areking/ChalkHome-startpage/README.md

 ##### Features:
 - Responsive design with pretty colors
-- Quick search through lot of sites (example typing '-r startpage' would make the search in reddit with the word startpage) *list of the commands is visible at '-?'.
+- Quick search through lot of sites (example typing '-r startpage' would make the search in reddit with the word startpage)

+	*list of the commands is visible at '-?'.

 	**lot of the links are in italian language so you should change them but i made it the easiest cause all the editable stuff is in just one file, so all these links have their own easy array.

 - Possibility to chose the settings, colors, fonts, backgrounds (use '-set')
-- To-do list that use localStorage to store data even after refreshing or closing the browsers *use '-todo' or click on the clock.
+- To-do list that use localStorage to store data even after refreshing or closing the browsers (use '-todo' or click on the clock)
 - Random quote appearing when hovering the clock (i really like this :) with a different style each time you do.
 - Extra link at the bottom hidden and shown with a click on the background
 - Custom background with opacity that make the content visible only when needed